Suppose I told you that there existed a certain machine.

 The latest gift of our forebears is that today it’s war, not us, that faces extinction.
 The world has once again tried to stop us, and once again it has failed.

-You are the latest chapter in a story that hasn’t been stopped in a quarter million years, and at this point I severely doubt that you’ll be the one to fuck it up.
+You are the latest chapter in a story that hasn’t been stopped in a quarter million years, and at this point I severely doubt that you’ll be the one to mess it up.

 Let Come What May